Monday to Friday 9am - 12.30pm - 2pm - 7pm

 Based on this principle, the EU has defined a different strategy to achieve this objective:

-Given that wind and solar power technologies are already available and can be developed in both the private and public sectors, electricity would probably be the fastest sector to decarbonize.
-It's important to bear in mind that electricity demand would double, as other sectors switch to green electricity and hydrogen, requiring rapid scaling up and improvement of renewable generation and storage capacity.
-Being more "centralized" than other sectors, it is also easier for states and governments to implement an effective power generation strategy.
-The year 2040 is seen as the possible year for achieving carbon neutrality for electricity generation..
+Given that wind and solar generation technologies are already available and can be developed in the private and public sector, electricity would probably be the fastest sector to decarbonise.
+It is important to bear in mind that demand for electricity would double as other sectors switch to green electricity and hydrogen, requiring rapid scaling up and improvement of renewable generation and storage capacity.
+Being more 'centralised' than other sectors, it is also easier for states and governments to implement an effective electricity generation strategy.
+The year 2040 is considered to be the possible year for achieving carbon neutrality for electricity generation..

 What does the future hold for transport?

-Most of the technologies needed to decarbonization of the building sector are already available.
-However, renovation work throughout the European Union is massive, and could take much longer than in other sectors.
-The main changes to be implemented are the use of 100% renewable energies for domestic needs, the the reduction of gas use by at least 60%, and the and the implementation of better thermal insulation to consume less energy.
-The building sector should reach net zero by the end of the 2040s..
+Most of the technologies needed to decarbonising the building sector are already available.
+However, the renovation work throughout the European Union is massive and could take much longer than in other sectors.
+The main changes to be implemented are the use of 100 % of renewable energies for domestic needs, the reducing gas use by at least 60 % and the installation of better thermal insulation to consume less energy.
+The building sector should reach net zero by the end of the 2040s.

-What's more, the distinctive nature of the industry makes it even more complex and difficult to improve.
+In addition, the distinctive nature of the industry makes the situation even more complex and difficult to improve.
 As a result, it has been estimated that it will reach net zero by 2050.
-Even then, industry will still produce large quantities of greenhouse gases, but hopefully in a more controlled and manageable way than today.
+Even at this stage, industry will still produce large quantities of greenhouse gases, but hopefully in a more controlled and manageable way than today.

 Agriculture: what role does food production play?

 More efficient farming practices could reduce agricultural emissions.
-But this is by far the most difficult sector to reduce, as more than half of agricultural emissions come from raising animals for food, and cannot be reduced without significant changes in meat consumption or technological breakthroughs.
-As with industry, our cost-optimal pathway requires offsetting agricultural emissions with negative emissions in other sectors, and increasing natural natural carbon sinks.
-Different and interesting solutions have been developed in recent years, but scaling them up requires a joint effort that is almost impossible to predict.
+But it is by far the most difficult sector to reduce, as more than half of agricultural emissions come from raising animals for food and cannot be reduced without significant changes in meat consumption or technological breakthroughs.
+As with industry, our cost-optimal pathway requires offsetting emissions from agriculture with negative emissions from other sectors and increasing carbon sinks. natural carbon.
+Different and interesting solutions have been developed in recent years, but scaling them up will require a joint effort that is almost impossible to predict.
 What is certain is that red meat consumption is set to decline over the next decade, with a growing trend towards white meat and plant-based alternatives.

 In terms of CO2 absorption, there are also 2 other main options implemented by the EU: